 Scholarship Application Procedure: More detailed information regarding the music scholarships and the application to compete is available online.

-Study Abroad Award International education at Beloit is impacted by the contributions of many members of the campus community, whether they come from abroad or from the United States.
-If you studied abroad for at least one semester during high school through AFS, Rotary, and YFO, or are a U.S. citizens who has lived overseas and had an immersive academic experience, you should apply for the Study Abroad Award.
+The Study Abroad Award is open to students who have studied abroad for at least one semester during high school through AFS, Rotary, and YFO, or who are U.S. citizens who have lived overseas and had an immersive academic experience.

 What to submit: An essay of up to 500 words, discussing your international experience.
 Or, discuss your international experience with an admissions counselor during an on or off-campus interview or via Skype.